cdapio/cdap/docs/developer-guide/source/query.rst

     }

 Note that Java's ``Class`` implements ``Type`` and you can simply return ``Entry.class`` as the record type.
-The Reactor will use reflection to infer a SQL-style schema from the record type.
+CDAP will use reflection to infer a SQL-style schema from the record type.

 In the case of the above class ``Entry``, the schema will be::